Are Blink Charging Co. (BLNK) Shares Headed For A Pullback?

 On Friday, shares of Blink Charging Co.
-(NASDAQ:BLNK) marked $2.67 per share versus a previous $2.31 closing price.
-With having a 15.58% gain, an insight into the fundamental values of Blink Charging Co., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-BLNK showed a rise of 43.55% within its YTD performance, with highs and lows between $1.50 – $4.25 during the period of 52 weeks, compared to the simple moving average of 11.24% in the period of the last 200 days.Blink Charging Co.
+(NASDAQ:BLNK) marked $3.01 per share versus a previous $3.12 closing price.
+With having a -3.53% loss, an insight into the fundamental values of Blink Charging Co., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+BLNK showed a rise of 61.83% within its YTD performance, with highs and lows between $1.50 – $4.25 during the period of 52 weeks, compared to the simple moving average of 25.49% in the period of the last 200 days.Blink Charging Co.
 (BLNK) Analysis

 The present dividend yield for BLNK owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording 60.00%, hinting the company’s progress in the upcoming progress.